 Employee Contracts and Offer Letters

-Engaging consultants or contractors can provide specialised expertise without the long-term commitment of hiring full-time employees.
+Engaging consultants or contractors can provide specialized expertise without the long-term commitment of hiring full-time employees.
 A consulting agreement (also known as service agreements and independent contractor agreements) outlines the scope of work, deliverables, expectations, compensation, and confidentiality obligations.
 It also clarifies who owns any intellectual property created during the engagement – an important term to expressly note in all contracts of this nature to avoid disputes later down the line.

 Intellectual Property Assignment and Confidentiality Agreements